 Step By Step Process of Using a Framing Nailer

-A framing nailer is endowed with a large cylinder which is placed directly above the tip of the nailer.
+A framing nailer is endowed with a large cylinder that is placed directly above the tip of the nailer.
 This is the main powerhouse that is responsible for producing the nails to the target location.

 Damage to self and to the property is likely to occur if the nailer is not used appropriately.
 In addition to that, damage may occur if the nailer is not positioned properly or if it is not placed properly into the piece of wood before pressing the trigger.